PIL Course FAQs

 It is divided into 3 sections - PILs A, B & C, elements of which are species-specific -

 PIL C covers recovery anaesthesia and surgical & suturing techniques.
 It is applicable to all species.
+(You must have done PIL AB before you can do PIL C)

 10. How long does the course last?